vacant-observer/AI-ML-MiniProjects/gymnasium-environment-explorer/README.md

 2. Use the search bar at the top to filter environments in real-time.
 3. Click on an environment in the list to view its detailed specifications.
 4. Scroll through the environment details in the right panel.
+5. To play a supported environment, select it and click the "Play Selected Environment" button.
+6. In the key mapping dialog, customize the controls or use the preset mappings.

 ## How it Works
 1. The script uses Gymnasium's registry to get a list of all available environments.
 2. It creates a GUI using Tkinter, with a search bar, a listbox for environments, and a text area for detailed specifications.
 3. As you type in the search bar, it filters the list of environments in real-time.
 4. When you select an environment, it creates an instance of that environment to retrieve detailed information about its action space, observation space, and reward range.
-5. The detailed information is displayed in the text area, along with other specifications from the environment.
-6. The environment is closed.
+5. The detailed information is displayed in the text area, along with other specifications from the environment, and the environment is closed.
+6. For playable environments, it creates a custom key mapping dialog and uses Gymnasium's play utility to run the environment.

+## Limitations
+- Only works with environments that support 'rgb_array' render mode for play functionality
+- Complex action spaces may not be fully supported for play functionality

 ## Potential Extensions
-- Implement a simple agent (e.g., random action) or user-play function to interact with environments
+- Implement a simple agent (e.g., random action) to interact with environments
 - Add functionality to rename environments (environment ids, namespaces, etc.) or update the registry
 - Add visualization capabilities for supported environments
 - Implement functionality to compare multiple environments side by side
+- Support for continuous action spaces in play functionality

 ## Learning Outcomes
 Through this project, I gained: